Help and FAQs

 Q. How do I add printing money to my account?

 A. When your $5.00 printing credits are used up, you can add Texan Bucks to your Texan Card for future printing.
 To add Texan Bucks to your card, go to the Manage Your Card site, log in, and add more money to your card.
-You can also add money at one of the deposit stations around campus and at the Texan Card office.
+You can also add money at one of the deposit stations around campus (including in the Library's main copy center) and at the Texan Card office.

 Q. If I don’t use all my printing credits this semester, will they carry over to next semester?